volkodavs/ossrh-demo/README.md

 ### 6. Setup auto-deploy to github release

+#### Setup circleci configuration
-You should e  `.circleci/config.yml` configuration file with:
+If you want to setup github auto-deploy, you should extend  configuration file `.circleci/config.yml` with:

 ```yml
  publish-github-release: